|

 ten-digit capacity, with Nixie tube display, and a ten-key keyboard.

-It was built upon discrete transistor circuitry, housed on muliple plug-in
+It was built with discrete transistor circuitry, with muliple plug-in

 circuit boards.
 The knobs across the

-front of the machine could be set to provide a constant number which could be
+front of the calculator could be set to provide a seven digit constant number

-recalled for repetitive use -- a primitive form of the constant function
+that could be recalled for repetitive use -- a primitive form of the constant

-provided in later calculators.
-This feature carried over from Casio's earlier
+function provided in later calculators.
+This feature carried over from

 top of the page.